Lyser i mørke

 Lyser i Mørke is a song by Danish singer Medina from her third studio album For altid.
 It was released as the fifth single from the album on 12 July 2012.
 "Lyser i Mørke" peaked at number 5 in Denmark.
-A music video for the song was recorded on early June, and released the same day of the release of the single.
+A music video for the song was recorded in early June 2013 and released on the same day as the single.